Jacksoor/serviette/docs/scripting/context.rst

    The ID of the network the command was executed on.

-.. py:data:: currencyName

-   The name of the currency.

 .. py:data:: scriptCommandPrefix

    The prefix for script commands (usually ``!``).